 Finding The Addiction felt a little like finding a unicorn.
-They put care and knowledge into their ingredients, is sustainable in what they choose, and handmake the food that goes onto each plate.
-Everything on the menu is gluten free (my non-GF friends didn’t notice a difference), sustainable, hand crafted, and mouthwateringly delicious.
+They put care and knowledge into their ingredients, are sustainable in what they choose, and handmake the food that goes onto each plate.
+Everything on the menu is gluten-free (my non-GF friends didn’t notice a difference), sustainable, handcrafted, and mouthwateringly delicious.

 3. Church & State

 This restaurant deserves “three Fs”: French.
 Foodie.
 Fantastic.
 This is a part of the L.A. food scene that I’ve been searching for endlessly… and I found it on my LAST DAY in the city.

 I dined here with co-workers and we wanted to try everything on the menu: duck, fish, beef, vegetables; there was so much of it, and we ate it all.
 The bone marrow was so good that for the first round I blinked and it was gone; inhaled by everyone else.
 We had to order a second round.